KiDS-WL/kcap/README.md

 module load anaconda
 module load openmpi
 ```
 If there's no automated way to load these modules, make sure `conda` and MPI executables (`mpif90`) are on your `PATH`.
 For instructions on how to set up your own conda installation, see [Install conda](#install-conda).
+If you're using your own anaconda installation, don't load the module as well, as this just causes conflicts.

 Now set up the conda environment using the provided `conda_env.yaml` file:
 ```